 Junior Young Friends (JYF) and Senior Young Friends (SYF) at our Meeting’s First Day School consist of middle and high school students.
-They meet separately twice a month and together the other two weeks.
+They usually meet separately but sometimes meet together, depending on the activity and students in attendance.
 They occasionally walk to a nearby coffee shop, along with the teachers, to chat.
 Both JYF’s and SYF’s are given respectively more responsibility and more freedom than the younger children to decide what they want to work on as well as how to accomplish their goals.
 We strive for an inclusionary, thoughtful, and fun learning atmosphere where Quaker values are stressed.

 Many of our young people attend Mountain Friends Camp, which is offered once a year.
 See http://mountainfriendscamp.org